1965

 Annual Maya Day Ceremony at Tikal National Park in Guatemala.
 Shots of shamans placing offerings in fire pit in central plaza, of one lighting fire, of shamans reciting incantations.
 Shots of Mayans kneeling and bowing to Temple 1.
 CUs of fire producing much smoke.
 Shots of shamans throwing alcohol into fire.
 Incidental shots of Temple 1 and 2.

-Aerial view of the pyramids of Tikal in Guatemala - Drone view
+Aerial view of the Tikal pyramids in Guatemala - Drone view

-Spectacular aerial view of the pyramids of Tikal in Guatemala - Drone view
+Spectacular aerial view of the Tikal pyramids in Guatemala - Drone view

-Aerial view of the pyramids of Tikal in Guatemala - Drone view
+Aerial view of the Tikal pyramids in Guatemala - Drone view

 Spectacular aerial view of the treetops and pyramids of Tikal in Guatemala - View by